 B. Lynne Parshall, Esq. has served as a member of our Board of Directors since February 2013.
 She currently serves as a member of the Board of Directors of Ionis Pharmaceuticals, Inc. and Foghorn Therapeutics Inc. Ms. Parshall was employed at Ionis from 1991 to 2017 where she held various positions of increasing responsibility.
-Prior to joining Ionis, she was a partner at the law firm of Cooley LLP.
-Ms. Parshall has served on the Board of Directors of Repetoir Immune Medicines, Inc. since December 2021, Ring Therapeutics since March 2022 and Foghorn Therapeutics since August 2022.
+Prior to joining Ionis, she was a partner at the Iaw firm of Cooley LLP.
+Ms. Parshall has served on the Board of Directors of Repetoir Immune Medicines, Inc. since December 2021, Ring Therapeutics since March 2022 and Foghorn Therapeutics since August 2022 and each of Alltrna and Celdeara Medical since 2023.
 Ms. Parshall served as a member of the Board of Directors of Akcea Therapeutics Inc. from 2015 to October 2020.
 Ms. Parshall is a member of the Licensing Executives Society and a member of the American, California and San Diego bar associations.
 She holds a J.D. from Stanford Law School and a B.A. from Harvard University.